XZhang00/XZhang00.github.io/_pages/about.md

 - *2022.02 - 2023.09*, TI Cloud Inc.

 # 🔖 Services
-- Workshop Student Chair: As one of the student chairs, I will organize a workshop ("Multilinguality in the Era of Large Language Models") at the ACL 2026 conference.
+- Workshop Student Chair: As one of the student chairs, we will organize a workshop ("MeLLM, Multilinguality in the Era of Large Language Models") at the ACL 2026 conference.
 - ACL ARR 2023-2025, Reviewer